Vevelstad Municipality

 Vevelstad is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
-The administrative centre of the municipality is the village of Forvika.
+The administrative centre of the municipality is the village of Forvik.
+The municipality is relatively small and isolated, with no road connections to the rest of Norway.
+It is only accessible by ferry, despite much of the municipality being located on the mainland.

-The 539 km2 municipality is the 199th largest by area out of the 356 municipalities in Norway.
-Vevelstad is the 352nd most populous municipality in Norway with a population of 462.
-The municipality's population density is 0.9 PD/km2 and its population has decreased by 9.6% over the previous 10-year period.
+The 539 km2 municipality is the 198th largest by area out of the 357 municipalities in Norway.
+Vevelstad Municipality is the 352nd most populous municipality in Norway with a population of 480.
+The municipality's population density is 0.9 PD/km2 and its population has decreased by 3% over the previous 10-year period.

 General information

-The municipality of Vevelstad was established on 1 July 1916 when it was separated from the municipality of Tjøtta.
+The municipality of Vevelstad was established on 1 July 1916 when it was separated from Tjøtta Municipality.
 Initially, the municipality had 1,097 residents.
-On 1 July 1920, the Giskå farm area (population: 10) was transferred from Tjøtta to Vevelstad.
+On 1 July 1920, the Giskå farm area (population: 10) was transferred from Tjøtta Municipality to Vevelstad Municipality.
 The borders have not changed since that time.